BCStudentSoftwareDevTeam/documentation/ssdt-program/bitbucket-to-github-migration.md

 ### SSDT Members' Github-to-Bitbucket Username Mapping File
 After making sure all the username mapping are correct, copy-paste this list to a `.txt` file that is located in the same folder as the migrations script, which is `bitbucket-issue-migration` folder.

+The username mapping is as `bitbucket_username=github_username`, each username separated by a new line.

 [SSDT_Users_Username_Mapping](/ssdt_users_mapping.txt)